brandontreb/Countly-Corona/README.md

 [Countly](http://count.ly) is a fantastic open source stat tracking application and a good alternative for those wishing to take control of their own statistical data produced from apps.

+Countly-Corona is a lua interface to Count.ly enabling you to use it in your Corona SDK applications.

 ## Getting Set Up

 1. Corona-Countly uses [GGData](https://github.com/GlitchGames/GGData) to aid with disk caching when offline.
 Clone that repository and copy GGData.lua into a subdirectory of your Corona application called util.